bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 ### TODO

     - [ ] wrap in introspection
-    - [ ] set up linux and follow along with my own work making notes
+    - [ ] set up linux computer and follow along with my own work making notes
+    - [ ] oswap link & discussion of security: leave it to the experts (but don't ignore)

 Welcome!
 You are about to start on a journey toward deploying a working web application with Python, Flask, and Postgres.
 When you have finished, this application will be live on the web and you will be able to access it from your phone or computer anywhere you have internet access.